Julian Huxley: Eugenics and race

-Huxley was a prominent member of the British Eugenics Society, and was Vice-President (1937–1944) and President (1959–1962).
+Huxley was a prominent member of the British Eugenics Society, and was vice-president (1937–1944) and President (1959–1962).
+He was the presenter of a 1937 film by the Eugenics Society entitled Heredity in Man advocating eugenics.
 He thought eugenics was important for removing undesirable variants from the human gene pool, though after World War II he believed race was a meaningless concept in biology, and its application to humans was highly inconsistent.

 Huxley was an outspoken critic of the most extreme eugenicism in the 1920s and 1930s (the stimulus for which was the greater fertility of the 'feckless' poor compared to the 'responsible' prosperous classes).
 He was, nevertheless, a leading figure in the eugenics movement (see, for example, Eugenics manifesto).
 He gave the Galton memorial lecture twice, in 1936 and 1962.
 In his writing he used this argument several times: "no one doubts the wisdom of managing the germ plasm of agricultural stocks, so why not apply the same concept to human stocks?"
 The agricultural analogy appears over and over again as it did in the writings of many American eugenicists.

 Huxley was one of many intellectuals at the time who believed that the lowest class in society was genetically inferior.
 In this passage, from 1941, he investigates a hypothetical scenario where Social Darwinism, capitalism, nationalism and the class society is taken for granted:

 If so, then we must plan our eugenic policy along some such lines as the following:...
 The lowest strata, allegedly less well-endowed genetically, are reproducing relatively too fast.
 Therefore birth-control methods must be taught them; they must not have too easy access to relief or hospital treatment lest the removal of the last check on natural selection should make it too easy for children to be produced or to survive; long unemployment should be a ground for sterilization, or at least relief should be contingent upon no further children being brought into the world; and so on.
 That is to say, much of our eugenic programme will be curative and remedial merely, instead of preventive and constructive.

 The sentiment is not at all atypical of the time, and similar views were held by many geneticists (William E. Castle, C. B. Davenport, H. J. Muller are examples), and by other prominent intellectuals.